-Each biker and their parent will be expected to sign the code of conduct prior to participating in the program.
+Each biker and their parent will sign the code of conduct prior to participating in the program.

-The mandatory bike safety check form must be completed and turned in prior to the start of the program.
+The mandatory bike safety check form must be completed prior to the start of the program.
 Safety checks can be done for no charge at Beemun’s in Soldotna (there is a charge if repairs need to be made).
-Bikers are expected to come to every lesson with a well functioning and maintained bike ready to ride.
-Bikers will be educated on ABC Quick Check (Air, Brakes & Chain, etc.).
+Bikers are expected to come to every lesson with a well functioning and maintained bike.

 LESSON START TIMES